raebybab/lol-match-analysis/index.md

   frameborder="0">
 </iframe>

 - Bivariate Analysis
   1. Win/Loss Conditional on First Blood
 Teams that secured first blood had visibly higher counts of wins compared to losses.
   2. Gold Difference at 25 vs Match Duration
 A strong negative trend: large early gold leads correlate with shorter matches, showing that early dominance closes games faster.

+The plot below shows the relationship between **first blood** and **match outcome**.
+Teams that secure first blood win more often than they lose, while teams that do not secure first blood tend to lose more frequently.
+The difference is noticeable but not overwhelming, suggesting that first blood provides an early advantage but does not guarantee victory.

 <iframe
   src="assets/bivariate_loss_dstr_first_blood.html"